msappy00/msappy00.github.io/README.md

-This is the home of two web apps: a calculator and an ESL listening app.
+This is a home for web apps currently:
+* a calculator